-Providing parents with the information they need to help their teenage children create successful futures ...
+Providing parents with the information they need to help their teenage children create happier and more successful futures ...

 ... so that every child has support both at home and at school and every parent knows how to guide their children in making the right choices for them.

-Parents play a significant role in influencing their children’s happiness and future.
+Parents play an important role in influencing their children’s happiness and future

 Wherever we refer to ‘parents’ we mean ‘parents and carers.’
 This includes grandparents, older siblings or any other person with significant caring responsibilities for children.